TaniaD13/handbook/qa.md

 * Check that all pages have unique page titles (with a recommended length of fewer than 70 characters, including any keywords).

 * Check that all pages have unique meta descriptions (with a recommended length of fewer than 156 characters, including keywords) – the meta description should be human-friendly – not optimized for search engines.
-Think about it this way: “If you wanted to use 156 characters to describe exactly what that article contains, what would you say?”

-* Verify that pages have your chosen keywords included without any keyword stuffing (do not over emphasize particular keywords)
+* Verify that pages have your chosen keywords included without any keyword stuffing

 * See that all pages have metadata which is properly in place (with correct spelling and grammar) for any content which you want to be shared via Social